-Once you've chosen to embark on a house remodelling project, you will face significant challenges, a significant one being construction dust management.
+Once you decide to embark on a house remodeling project, you will face significant challenges, including managing construction dust.

-You should be prepared with methods to handle the expected dust problem before your builder starts the renovation process.
-These methods will ease the remodelling process and make the site conducive for work-related operations.
+You should be prepared with methods to handle the expected dust problem before your builder starts the renovation.
+These methods will ease the remodeling process and make the site conducive to work-related operations.

 It’s possible to hire professional duct cleaning and dust removal services after builders complete your remodelling process.
 However, there are ways to manage the dust problem during the home reno process, as listed below.